After vaccine freeze, European countries seek a quick thaw - WTMJ

 But the suspensions of AstraZeneca shots in a cascading number of countries have served another setback to the EU’s vaccination drive, which has been plagued by shortages and other hurdles and is lagging well behind the campaigns in Britain and the U.S. More than half of the EU’s 15 million AstraZeneca doses so far are still in storage because of prior problems.

-Almost as soon as France’s president froze the vaccinations Monday, top French officials started worrying about the impact on public opinion in a country where many already viewed the AstraZeneca vaccine as second-class and where vaccine skepticism is broad -– at a time when surging infections have again pushed intensive care units beyond capacity.
+Almost as soon as France’s president froze the vaccinations Monday, top French officials started worrying about the impact on public opinion in a country where many already viewed the AstraZeneca vaccine as second-class and where vaccine skepticism is broad.

+The government now hopes to announce resumed vaccinations as soon as Thursday.
+The Paris region is facing new lockdown measures this week as more contagious, more damaging virus variants have pushed intensive care units beyond capacity and sent infections resurging, despite a 6 p.m. nationwide curfew and the long-term closure of restaurants and many businesses.

 Castex said he wants to demonstrate to his fellow citizens “that vaccination is the exit door from this crisis.”